Cryst4L/MinUI/README.md

 As canvas can contain other canvas, the set of all canvas is structured as a tree, starting from the canva 'root'.

-Every widget is declared with an 'id', which is used to retreive the widget from the canva tree.
+Every widget is declared with an id, which is used to retreive the widget from the canva tree.

 The widget memory management is automated and opaque.

 To reduce the size of magic numbers, all the positions are given relatively to a grid.

-The size of the grid is a global constant.

 *More details incoming*